 Based on characters created by Neil Gaiman, Sam Kieth, and Mike Dringenberg, this series follows Lucifer, the original fallen angel, who has become dissatisfied with his life in hell.
 After abandoning his throne and retiring to Los Angeles, Lucifer indulges in his favorite things (women, wine, and song)—until a murder takes place outside of his upscale nightclub.
 For the first time in billions of years, the death awakens something unfamiliar in Lucifer's soul that is eerily similar to compassion and sympathy.
 Lucifer is faced with another surprise when he meets an intriguing homicide detective named Chloe, who appears to possess an inherent goodness—unlike the worst of humanity, to which he is accustomed.
 Suddenly, Lucifer starts to wonder if there is hope for his soul.

-DID YOU KNOW?
+DYK?
 According to Tom Ellis, who plays Lucifer, the premise of the current show was born out of the pilot.
-Originally the series was going to be about Lucifer making deals with desperate/despicable people to collect favors from them on a later date.
+Originally the series was going to be about Lucifer making deals with desperate/despicable people to collect favors from them at a later date.
 However, after seeing how well the series worked as a police procedural and the potential stories that could come from that, the series was revamped after the pilot.

 Angela Rance believes something is very wrong in her home.
 Plagued by increasingly frightening nightmares, she isn't the only one in her family suffering: her husband Henry is slowly losing his mind, while their older daughter spends all of her time locked in her room, and the younger one believes she hears strange noises coming from inside the walls.
 Desperate, she turns to Father Tomas Ortega—the progressive leader of their suburban Chicago parish—setting him on a collision course with old school Vatican soldier Father Marcus Brennan, as all their fates become entangled in a battle against an ancient force of evil.

-DID YOU KNOW?
+DYK?
 Angela Rance, Geena Davis' character, is an anagram for "A clean Regan."
-Regan MacNeil was the possessed girl in the original 1973 film, on which the series is based on.
+Regan MacNeil was the possessed girl in the original 1973 film, on which the series is based.

 This thrilling Netflix original drama follows Joyce Byers, who lives in a small Indiana town in 1983—inspired by a time when tales of science fiction captivated audiences.
 When Joyce's 12-year-old son, Will, goes missing, she launches a terrifying investigation into his disappearance with local authorities.
 Will's friends Mike, Lucas, and Dustin start their own search for their friend, especially after finding a girl named Eleven in the same spot where Will disappeared.
 As they all search for answers, they unravel a series of extraordinary mysteries involving secret government experiments, unnerving supernatural forces, and how a very unusual little girl links them all.

-DID YOU KNOW?
-Eleven's outfit of the pink dress and blonde wig are similar to—and possibly a nod to—E.T.'s disguise in the 1982 movie E.T. the Extra-Terrestrial.
+DYK?
+Eleven's season 1 outfit of the pink dress and blonde wig are similar to—and possibly a nod to—E.T.'s disguise in the 1982 movie E.T. the Extra-Terrestrial.